2024-25 Catalog

 Graduate Degrees in Education

 Lehigh’s Centennial School, a laboratory school for children with emotional/behavior disorders, provides employment for some Lehigh education students.
-Graduate students may apply for teaching internships, which cover tuition and pay salaries.
+Graduate students may apply for teaching internships, which cover tuition and offer a salary.

 Master of Education (M.Ed.)

-This degree is offered in the following professional specializations: behavior analysis; elementary education, secondary education, special education, educational leadership, counseling and human services, international school counseling, school counseling and teaching and learning.
+This degree is offered in the following professional specializations: behavior analysis; elementary education, globalization and educational change, secondary education, special education, educational leadership, instructional technology, international school counseling, mental health counseling, school counseling, and teaching and learning.
 Degree requirements vary from program to program.
+Please note: the College of Education is no longer accepting applications for the globalization and educational change program.

 Master of Arts (M.A.)

-The master of arts is available in either teacher education (secondary education or the teaching and learning degree programs) or comparative and international education.
-The teacher education M.A. focuses on enhancing both pedagogical skill and subject matter expertise of teachers.
-The comparative and international education M.A. examines educational policy and theory on an international level, preparing its graduates to work in educational research and policy organizations, government offices, ministries of education, and international development organizations.
-Please note: The College of Education is no longer accepting applications for Masters of Arts programs.
+The master of arts is available in comparative and international education.
+This M.A. examines educational policy and theory on an international level, preparing its graduates to work in educational research and policy organizations, government offices, ministries of education, and international development organizations.
+Please note: The College of Education is no longer accepting applications for the M.A. in comparative and international education.

 Master of Science (M.S.)

 The master of science degree is awarded in instructional technology.
 The M.S. in instructional technology focuses on the planning and use of instructional technology in preK-12 and post secondary settings and non-formal learning environments (such as museums and science centers).
-The program is targeted toward individuals from varied backgrounds who wish to help educators or learn themselves to design, develop, and incorporate technology applications more effectively in diverse educational settings including preK-12, post secondary education, and informal learning environments.
-This is an appropriate degree for those who teach in the classroom and online, technology specialists, informal educators, and others interested in effectively using information and communications technologies to enhance instruction.
-The program is designed to help develop skills that can be used to create new curriculum and learning activities to meet the demands of a changing technological society and the needs of new generations of students.
-As such, graduates may be designing online courses, enhance existing curriculum with emerging technologies, or may work as technology specialists, assisting with the integration of technology in academic and informal learning environments.
-The instructional technology graduate program is intended for both current professionals in the education field as well as those who are seeking an advanced degree to upgrade their skills and knowledge base related to technology.
+The program is targeted toward individuals from varied backgrounds who wish to support educators or learn themselves to design, develop, and incorporate technology applications more effectively in diverse educational settings..
+This degree is ideal for those who teach in the classroom and online, technology specialists, informal educators, and others interested in effectively using information and communication technologies to enhance instruction.
+The program is designed to develop skills that can be used to create new curriculum and learning activities to meet the demands of a changing technological society and the needs of new generations of students.
+As such, graduates may be designing online courses, enhancing existing curriculum with emerging technologies, or working as technology specialists, assisting with the integration of technology in academic and informal learning environments.
+The instructional technology graduate program is intended for both current professionals in the education field as well as those who are seeking an advanced degree to enhance their skills and knowledge base related to technology.

 Master in Business Administration/Master of Education (MBA/M.Ed.)